ydataai/ydata-profiling/docsrc/source/pages/metadata.rst

 This alternative example demonstrates how you could load the definitions from a json file.

-There are three options:

-  1. Add the definitions next to the variables
-  2. Add the definitions in Overview
-  3. Add the definition next to the variables and in the Overview.
+By default, the descriptions are presented in the overview tab and next to each variable.

 .. code-block:: json
      :caption: dataset_column_definition.json